1n0r1/airglow-controller/README.md

 ## Cython for SDK

-cd into `components/andorsdk_wrapper/` and `python setup.py build_ext -i` to build the python module
+cd into `components/andorsdk_wrapper/` and `python3 setup.py build_ext -i` to build the python module

 Now you can import to python `components/andorsdk_wrapper/andorsdk`